 Our kitchen is fairly small at 11ft x 12ft!
 It feels larger because of the open floor plan, but the cabinetry space is limited so we maximize every square inch!
 Read on for our ideas on the best ways to organize a small kitchen!

-So without further ado here’s a look inside our kitchen cupboards and an overview of where we keep everything and what we use to organize it all!
+Here’s a look inside our kitchen cupboards and an overview of where we keep everything and what we use to organize it all!

 My favourite organizational feature in our kitchen is a 15” pull-out pantry cupboard that houses a lot of our dry goods.
 I love that you can access it from both sides!
 Because all the items are easily accessible you can store a lot more things efficiently in a smaller space.
 This pull-out replaced an entire pantry cupboard!
 Check out these free pantry organization worksheets and favourite pantry organization supplies.

 We store cookie sheets and cooling racks etc… vertically in the cupboard above the wall ovens.
 I love that it keeps them up and out of the way and that I can see everything easily.
 Much better than digging through a stacked drawer!

-Glass storage containers and kids dishes are kept in drawers that are easily reached as they are some of the most used items in the kitchen.
+Glass storage containers and kids’ dishes are kept in drawers that are easily reached as they are some of the most used items in the kitchen.
 The kids’ dishes are in the bottom drawer so that they can access them themselves.
 When they were babies, playing with the plastic cups and spoons would keep them entertained for hours lol!

 I keep all our medications separated into containers for adults and kids on a high shelf.
 The kids can’t reach this shelf, even with a stool.
-Most of my storage containers in my cupboards are from Ikea and I label them all with my label maker.
+Most of the storage containers in my cupboards are from Ikea and I label them all with my label maker.

 Flours, oils, baking supplies, spices etc…are all housed in the cupboards and drawers surrounding the cooktop, I have items grouped into separate containers that I can lift down if I’m looking for something.
 For example, I have oils in one bin and bottles of vinegar in another.